Take your family, including children as young as six, on a journey of a lifetime.

 The total trip is 2 days from the time you leave base camp until you return.
 We spend most of both of them on the water, with the second day being a bit shorter.

-We provide transportation to and from the river, all rafting equipment (helmet, life jacket, paddle & boat), guides in each raft, tents and sleeping pads, and eating utensils.
+We provide transportation to and from the river, all rafting equipment (helmet, life jacket, paddle & boat), guides in each raft, tents, and eating utensils.

 On day one, you'll have breakfast at our resort, a riverside lunch and dinner at your campsite.
 The following day, you will have breakfast at the campsite and a hearty snack on the river.